St Avit Loisirs, le Bugue Review

-Animals are allowed and eurocamp has dog friendly mobiles, check when booking in case there is an extra charge and to make sure you’re in the right animal friendly accommodation unit.
+Animals are allowed and Eurocamp has pet friendly mobiles, check when booking in case there is an extra charge and to make sure you’re in the right animal friendly accommodation unit.

 Is it loud in the evenings?

-We stayed in low season and our tent was near the bar area, we could hear a little bit of evening entertainment but it wasn’t overly loud and finished really early – however I imagine high season will be 100% noisier.
+When we stayed in low season our tent was near the bar area.
+Whilst we could hear a little bit of evening entertainment, it wasn’t overly loud and finished really early – however I imagine high season will be a lot noisier.
 The site is quite big though, so if you request a pitch far away from entertainment and noise they may be able to accommodate it.

 can you use inflatables in the pools?